 Was the typography needed?
 No. However, it sure makes it a fun conversation piece, doesn’t it?

 Here it is so you can see in full view the work I did.
-There isn’t a meaning behind it.
+However, there isn’t a meaning behind it.
 I simply tried to pick up a vintage vibe.

 If you’d like to own this table, you can find it and much more available in my online shop.
 (SOLD) Sign up for my newsletter below for instant discount on your first purchase.

-Up next, I am super excited to kick off our first group post of Reduce, Reuse, REFASHION.
-Come join our fun HERE.
+Up next, I am super excited to share my next episode of Reduce, Reuse, REFASHION.
+Come join the fun HERE.